 Students are encouraged to consider using ExamBank as part of their preparation.
 ExamBank offers online study resources for all subjects.
 Each practice test is automatically marked as soon as the student is done.
 Students can contact their ADLC teacher for access to ExamBank.

 - Mobile devices must be turned off or set to ‘Silent’ and given to the Exam Supervisor for the duration of the exam

 - Personal belongings (i.e. purses, backpacks etc) other than that which is required to write the exam, must be left with the Exam Supervisor

 - If you are writing an online exam, the Exam Supervisor will set up your computer and will enter the password to access your exam.

-If your final exam mark is below 40%, or more than 25% lower than your course average before the final exam, your teacher has the discretion to use your final exam mark as your final course mark.
+If a student’s final exam mark is below 40%, or more than 25% lower than their course average before the final exam, their final exam mark may be used as their final mark.

 You must contact your ADLC teacher to discuss appeal exams.